c3m3gyanesh/tools/README.md

 We need volunteers to take the lead on the following goals:

 - Writing installation instructions for Bash and ZSH completions for MacOS.

-- Possibly adding virtualenv to the installation instructions.

 # Tool descriptions